mikesz88/ghostMammothsPB/README.md

 # Ghost Mammoth Pickleball – Membership & Event Management SaaS

-A **full-stack membership and event management platform** for pickleball clubs, built with **Next.js, TypeScript, and Supabase**.
+A **full-stack membership and event management platform** for **Ghost Mammoth Pickleball**, a single-club product built with **Next.js, TypeScript, and Supabase**.

-The system supports **member management, event sessions, play queues, court assignments, subscription billing, and event coordination** — giving community organizations a centralized alternative to spreadsheets and manual coordination.
+The system supports **member management, event sessions, play queues, court assignments, subscription billing, and event coordination** — giving the club a centralized alternative to spreadsheets and manual coordination.

 ---